sin-boo/localAIchat_Blender/README.md

 # 💫 About Me:
 ## 💰 You can help me by Donating
-🔭help me fund my own custom Blender AI
+🔭help me fund my own this addon and make it better
 ## ❌ This is not a 3D model maker or an image generator.

 ✅ This add-on is an AI chatbot that helps you remember Blender’s keybinds, modifiers, and other tricky stuff.
 It’s all about making your workflow easier.